uw-dims/dims-sr/source/notes.rst

        A Unix/Linux service daemon that is responsible for running background tasks on a scheduled basis.

-   Git
-       A source code version management system in widespread use.

    CIFglue
        "Simple rails app to quickly add indicators to the Collective Intelligence Framework"